exasol/ai-lab/doc/user_guide/docker/intro.md

 # Need to Know About Docker Images and Containers

-Exasol AI-Lab Docker Edition is published as a so-called _Docker Image_ on [Docker Hub](https://hub.docker.com/r/exasol/ai-lab).
+Exasol AI Lab Docker Edition is published as a so-called _Docker Image_ on [Docker Hub](https://hub.docker.com/r/exasol/ai-lab).

 In order to use such an image, you need two components
 * Docker client